 - Organizations/operators need to review internal controls and processes for change management in light of the transition to the post-COVID-19 environment.
 Any changes to operations should not unintentionally reduce the effectiveness of deployed mitigations.
-If changes are required, a plan should be provided and special surveillance programs implemented to monitor, identify, and mitigate potential undesired impacts. - Organizations should continuously promote change management through their safety committees or other forums, with the aim of maintaining a culture of change, with information being exchanged at all levels.
+If changes are required, a plan should be provided and special surveillance programs implemented to monitor, identify, and mitigate potential undesired impacts. - Organizations should continuously promote change management through their safety committee or other forums, with the aim of maintaining a culture of change, with information being exchanged at all levels. - Organizations should create multi-disciplinary groups, when necessary, to assess risks from different perspectives.
+This would ensure a better performance in the implementation of mitigation or control measures.